muratk5n/thirdwave/en/README.md

 The Apollo missions were not dumb tries; had clear goals (Lyndon Johnson knew his shit).

-Kennedy just made that speech, "we go to the Moon because I'm haahd".. that's it.
+Kennedy just made that one speech, "we go to the Moon because I'm haahd"..  that's it.
 The idea was LBJ's.
 Clear goal backed with know-how.

 ---